We administer online oral certification exams via Microsoft Teams video conference.

 Leader Task 1: Analyze team climate.

-Know why creating a positive climate is important.
+Know why creating a positive climate improves morale.

 Leader Task 2: Earn trust.